-Any receipt printer with a Windows driver can be used.
+Any receipt printer with a Windows driver can be used, or any printer connected directly to the parallel or serial port.
 We recommend either a serial or parallel interface, depending on what ports your computer has available.
 Examples of receipt printers that work well are:

-- SP212FC STAR SP200 series, parallel interface, an inexpensive impact printer - SP212FD same as above with serial interface - TMU220PD-103 Epson U200 series, parallel interface, a basic impact printer - TMU220PD-103 same as above with serial interface - SP512MC42-120 STAR SP500, parallel interface, a fast impact printer - SP512MD42-120 same as above with serial interface - TMT-88III Epson TM-88III, fast thermal printer
+- TMU220PD-103 Epson U200 series, a basic impact printer - SP512MC42-120 STAR SP500, a fast impact printer - TMT-88III Epson TM-88III, a fast thermal printer